jbaudanza/action_dispatch-gz_static/README.md

 ActionDispatch::GzStatic is a better solution that using Rack::Deflater on your static assets, because this has the undesirable side effect of recompressing assets that are already compressed, such as images.
+It is still a good idea to use Rack::Deflater for your app responses, but it should be positioned after Rack::GzStatic in the middleware stack.

 ## Installation